A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: Introduction

-In other words, we assume that a dielectric with unit conductivity fills in the right part of the interval $I$, whereas the left part of $I$ is filled with a general index material of index $k\in \R^{\ast}$ with possibly $k<0$.
-Note that the time derivative of $u$ is multiplied by the conductivity $A(x)$.
+In other words, we assume that a dielectric with (positive) conductivity 1 fills in the right part of the interval I, whereas when $k < 0$, the left part is filled with a negative index material.
+Note that the time derivative of $u$ is multiplied by the conductivity $A(x)$, and that weak solutions to~\eqref{eq_evol} satisfy

-When $k > 0$, Eq. \eqref{eq_evol} is parabolic and this is not a significant change from the usual parabolic setting with no multiplicative variable term in front of the time derivative, as far as existence and uniqueness of solutions are concerned.
-When $k < 0$, considering an equation where the time derivative of $u$ is multiplied by a function $B$ that has the same sign as $A$ seems to be the only way to define a tractable first-order evolution equation associated with the `diffusion' operator $\partial_x(A(x)\partial_x u)$, for which solutions can be constructed in the `energy' space $L^2(0,T,H^1_0(I))$ for any initial datum $u_0 \in L^2(I)$~\cite{AmmariBonnetierDuca}.